idris-hackers/idris-mode/readme.markdown

 If you want `idris-mode` to be enabled by default, add the line `(require 'idris-mode)` to your `~/.emacs` or `~/.emacs.d/init.el` file.

-Also ensure you have the idris binary available on your `exec-path`.
+Idris mode is heavily dependent on the Idris compiler for its more advanced features.
+Thus, please ensure that Emacs can see your Idris binary.
+Emacs looks for executables in the directories specified in the variable `exec-path`, which is initialized from your PATH at startup.
+If Idris is not on your PATH, then you may need to add it to `exec-path` manually.
 E.g.: if you installed idris with cabal into `~/.cabal/bin`, then add the line `(add-to-list 'exec-path "~/.cabal/bin")` to your emacs initialization file.
+Alternatively, you can customize the variable `idris-interpreter-path` and provide an absolute path.

 ## Customization